German Fountain: History

 Historic photochrom print.
 The fountain is labelled Fontaine Guillaume, which literally translates to "Wilhelm Fountain".

 The idea of Great Palace of Constantinople's Empire Lodge (Kathisma) being on the site of the German Fountain's, conflicts with the view that Carceres Gates of Hippodrome were found on the site of the fountain however, the hypothesis of Carceres Gates being on the site enforces the view that Quadriga of Lysippos was used to stand on the site of the German Fountain.

 During his reign as German Emperor and King of Prussia, Wilhelm II visited several European and Eastern countries.
-His trip started in Istanbul, Ottoman Empire on 18 October 1898 during the reign of Abdülhamid II.
+His second state visit to the Ottoman Empire (after the first in 1889, before his last in 1917) started in its capital Istanbul on 18 October 1898 during the reign of Abdülhamid II.
 The Emperor's primary motivation for visiting was to gain approval for the construction of the Berlin–Baghdad railway, which would run from Berlin to the Persian Gulf, and would further connect to British India through Persia.
 The railway could provide a short and quick route from Europe to Asia, and could carry German exports, troops and artillery.
 At the time, the Ottoman Empire could not afford such a railway, and Abdülhamid II was grateful for Wilhelm's offer, but was suspicious over the German motives.
 Abdülhamid II's secret service believed that German archaeologists in the Emperor's retinue were in fact geologists with designs on the oil wealth of the Ottoman empire.
 Later, the secret service uncovered a German report, which noted that the oilfields in Mosul, northern Mesopotamia were richer than those in the Caucusus.
 On his first visit, Wilhelm secured the sale of German-made rifles to the Ottoman Army, and on his second visit he secured a promise for German companies to construct the Istanbul-Baghdad railway.
 The German Government constructed the German Fountain for Wilhelm II and Empress Augusta's 1898 Istanbul visit.
-According to Afife Batur, the fountain's plans were drawn by architect Spitta and constructed by architect Schoele, also German architect Carlitzik and Italian architect Joseph Anthony worked on this project.
+According to Afife Batur, the fountain's plans were drawn by architect Max Spitta and constructed by architect Schoele, also German architect Carlitzik and Italian architect Joseph Anthony worked on this project.

 According to the Ottoman inscription, the fountain's construction started in the Hejira 1319 (1898–1899), although the inauguration of the fountain was planned to take place on 1 September 1900 – the 25th anniversary of Abdülhamid II's ascension to the throne.
 Construction, however, could not finish at the planned time and it was instead inaugurated on 27 January 1901, which was Wilhelm II's birthdate.
 Marble, stone and gem parts of the fountain were constructed in Germany and transported piece by piece to Istanbul by ships.
+From Istanbul the Emperor and his entourage travelled on to the Ottoman provinces of the Holy Land, Lebanon and Syria, fulfilling a vow of his late father and his late uncle (Frederick William IV of Prussia) by inaugurating the Church of the Redeemer, Jerusalem on 31 October, among others meetings and visits.